 Creating a toolkit for your peer-to-peer fundraising campaign isn’t just a nice-to-have.
 It’s an essential part of preparing your fundraisers to meet their goals, so they in-turn can help you meet yours.
-A peer-to-peer fundraising toolkit is not only useful for giving fundraisers the resources they need to promote your cause and successfully participate, but to also ensure that you maintain your cohesive brand identity while they do so.
+A peer-to-peer fundraising toolkit is not only useful for giving fundraisers the resources they need to promote your cause and successfully participate but also to ensure that you maintain your cohesive brand identity while they do so.

 You’re probably raring and eager to whip together the best collection of resources your supporters have ever seen.
-But, before you can dive headfirst into creating a toolkit for your campaign, it’s important to first have a solid understanding of what exactly it is.
+But before you can dive headfirst into creating a toolkit for your campaign, it’s important to first have a solid understanding of what exactly it is.
 The name is a good clue: you’re providing all the tools your fundraisers need in one clear, easy to access location.

 OK, so all of that sounds handy.
 But, why on earth do you actually need a toolkit?
 Well, putting together one of these helpful kits offers numerous benefits for your campaign.